IG-RL: Inductive Graph Reinforcement Learning for Massive-Scale Traffic Signal Control

 \subsubsection{Decentralized Reinforcement Learning}

-Decentralized reinforcement learning (DEC-RL) distributes the control based on the assumption that the global $Q$-function is decomposable~\cite{busoniu2006decentralized}.
-IQL is a straightforward DEC-RL method in which the global MDP is decomposed into DEC-MDPs which are solved using independent $Q$-Learners.
+Decentralized reinforcement learning (DEC-RL) distributes the control based on the assumption that the global Q-function is decomposable~\cite{busoniu2006decentralized}.
+Independant Q-Learning (IQL) is a straightforward DEC-RL method in which the global MDP is decomposed into DEC-MDPs which are solved using independent Q-Learners.